 Role of the Compensation Committee.
 The Company's Compensation Committee reviews, evaluates and recommends to the Board compensation policies with respect to directors, executive officers and senior management of the Company.
 The Compensation Committee has the authority to approve the compensation of the directors, executive officers and senior management of the Company.
-The Compensation Committee also has the authority to grant stock options and other equity awards under the 2005 LTIP.
+The Compensation Committee also has the authority to grant stock options and other equity awards under the 2005 LTIP and, if approved by shareholders, will have the authority to grant similar awards under the 2015 LTIP.
 The Compensation Committee does not delegate any of its authority to any other person.
-The Executive Chairman and Chief Executive Officer of the Company provide recommendations to the Compensation Committee concerning most of these compensation decisions.
-Neither the Company nor the Compensation Committee currently engages any consultant to assist in the review of director or executive officer compensation.
+The Executive Chairman and Chief Executive Officer of the Company provide recommendations to the Compensation Committee currently engages any consultant to assist in the review of director or executive officer compensation.